Reviews You Can Rely On

 As of Spring 2024, Asics shows the Gel-Kayano 31 available for preorder on their site.
 Changes are a 4D Guidance System for more stability, design updates intended to improve grip and breathability, and a knit collar and pull tab for easy on and off.

-The Asics Gel-Kayano 30 - Women's is one of the top performers when it comes to cushioning and landing comfort.
-These plush-feeling shoes have a thick stack height filled with pillowy foam in the midsole and a gel insert in the heel, both of which help lessen the impact of footfalls throughout the day.
+The Asics Gel-Kayano 30 - Women's is one of the top performers regarding cushioning and landing comfort.
+These plush-feeling shoes have a thick stack height filled with pillowy foam in the midsole and a gel insert in the heel, which help lessen the impact of footfalls throughout the day.
 We also love the upper material that Asics used for this shoe.
 The stretch knit fabric is breathable, and the thick tongue creates a lace bed that prevents laces from digging into the top of your foot throughout the day.

-The Gel-Kayano 30 is a bit heavier than average, weighing in at just over 8 ounces for one women's size 6.5 shoe.
+The Gel-Kayano 30 is heavier than average, weighing just over 8 ounces for one woman's size 6.5 shoe.
 With all the extra foam and comfort features, this is to be expected, and we wouldn't consider the weight a deal-breaker for such a cushy shoe.
 If you like the maximalist cushioning but also need maximum stability in your shoes, the Brooks Adrenaline GTS 23 is one option that may work well for you.
-A last note about the Gel-Kayano is that it runs a bit short; you may want to try it on before purchasing or order a half size up for the most comfortable fit.
+A last note about the Gel-Kayano is that it runs short; you may want to try it on before purchasing or order a half size up for the most comfortable fit.

 Read more: Asics Gel-Kayano 30 review